wcgordon1/lamplighter/manuscript/active/ch24_Route.md

 Inside, she hung her jacket on the peg by the door, feeling the weight of the route card and the letters shifting in their respective pockets.
 Official recognition and personal history, duty and choice, the future and the past all carried forward together into whatever tomorrow might bring.

-The lamp outside the kitchen window burned steady and true, its halo perfectly round, its light reaching just far enough to illuminate the small garden where June grew herbs for cooking and flowers for the simple pleasure of watching things grow.
+The lamp outside the kitchen window reached just far enough to illuminate the small garden where June grew herbs for cooking and flowers for the simple pleasure of watching things grow.

 Steady light for ordinary life, in a city whose extraordinary protections remained hidden beneath the surface of everyday routine.
 The way it should be, the way it would continue to be, as long as people chose to do the work that kept the boundaries strong.

 Ivy touched the brass token through her shirt, feeling its steady warmth, and settled in for the evening with the calm satisfaction of someone who had found her place in the world and chosen to keep it.
+The work would never be finished, but as long as the lamps burned steady, she would be there to keep watch.

 ===CARD===
 {